 Hiking is another common activity in the hills surrounding Kotor.
 Just outside the north gate of Old Town, visitors can follow a path for a scenic hike over the town and bay, eventually leading through dense woods to a waterfall.
 And finally, there are many old Austro-Hungarian fortresses abandoned in the hills near Kotor, such as Fort Vrmac just across the bay.
 Many of these ruins can be hiked to as well.

 Food and DiningBecause of its proximity to the sea, Montenegro has plenty of fresh fish and seafood dishes.
 These dishes are typically garnished with polenta, blitva (a kind of spinach), or broiled potatoes.
 Drying fish is also traditionally practiced along the coast.
-Another specialty of Montenegrin cuisine is a variety of soups: 'supa' for clear soup, '?orba' for a thick soup or stew, and 'kaa' for a porridge-style dish.
-For dessert, there is an assortment of local sweets, including pala?inke (a large pancake filled with jam, chocolate or cream), baklava with raisins and walnuts, krofne (doughnut filled with jam or chocolate), and a cream layered cake called krempita.
+Another specialty of Montenegrin cuisine is a variety of soups: "supa" for clear soup, "corba" for a thick soup or stew, and "kasa" for a porridge-style dish.
+For dessert, there is an assortment of local sweets, including palacinke (a large pancake filled with jam, chocolate or cream), baklava with raisins and walnuts, krofne (doughnut filled with jam or chocolate), and a cream layered cake called krempita.
 Most sweets are served with coffee.
 Kotor has a wide variety of places to eat from seafood and national cuisine like the dishes mentioned above to western food like pizza or barbeque.
 Old town will have the most options for dining.

 The best prices for buses and trains in Montenegro can be found on Omio (formerly GoEuro).
 They let you search across all train, bus, and plane routes throughout Europe.